-The application of injected polyurethane is mainly used in the filling of air chambers in façades or partition walls in buildings, mainly those which have been renovated, and this in order to obtain good thermal sound insulation.
-In these cases, great care must be taken when filling the gaps or cavities between partitions about not exceeding or underestimating the amount of insulation we inject.
-There is a danger that the pressure of the foam, when expanding, may crack or even pull the wall down, both by overpressure and shrinkage.
+The application of injected polyurethane is mainly used in the filling of air gaps in façades or partition walls, mainly in cases of renovation works, in order to obtain optimal thermoacoustic insulation.
+In these cases, great care must be taken when filling the gaps or cavities between partitions to not exceed or fall short of the amount of insulation we inject.
+There is a danger that the pressure of the foam, when expanding, may crack or even pull the wall down, both by overpressure or shrinkage.

 Polyurethane injection process